Sasktran HR is the recommended default radiative transfer model that is primarily designed for limb viewing applications.

 stokes = engine.calculate_radiance(full_stokes_vector=True)

-See SASKTRAN-HR Examples for examples of usage.
+See SASKTRAN-MC Examples for examples of usage.

 Commonly Used Options¶